pommi/breath/Readme.md

 ### With Docker

 1. Clone the repo
-2. Inside cloned directory, do `docker build -t vpn-breath .`
+2. Inside cloned directory, do `docker-compose build`
 3. Write a config file (see above) and save it as **`breath.yml`**

 Create persistent container that will do the job: